Justin Hayward: Hiatus and Blue Jays / solo work

 In February 2013, Hayward released his solo album Spirits of the Western Sky on the Eagle Rock label.
 He toured solo with this album on the East coast of the US in August 2013, to much acclaim, with Moody Blues keyboardist Alan Hewitt and vocalist Julie Ragins.
 The opening act and accompanying guitarist in the main show was UK's Mike Dawes.
 The final show of the solo tour, in Atlanta, was recorded by producer/director David Minasian for a live DVD project and a live CD.
 Recorded at the Buckhead Theatre on 17 August, the resulting DVD, Spirits… Live (2014), features the full concert along with a one-hour behind-the-scenes documentary titled On The Road To Love depicting Hayward's 2013 American tour, also directed by Minasian.
-Following its release by Eagle Rock/Universal in August 2014, the DVD immediately rose to the #2 position on the Billboard Music Video charts and would soon be broadcast by the PBS network.
-Two additional Hayward/Minasian collaborations quickly followed: A concert DVD filmed in Clearwater, Florida, titled Watching and Waiting, and The Story Behind Nights in White Satin, a documentary which chronicled the origins of Hayward's classic 1967 composition.
+Following its release by Eagle Rock/Universal in August 2014, the DVD immediately rose to the No. 2 position on the Billboard Music Video charts and would soon be broadcast by the PBS network.
+Two additional Hayward/Minasian collaborations quickly followed: a concert DVD filmed in Clearwater, Florida, titled Watching and Waiting, and The Story Behind Nights in White Satin, a documentary which chronicled the origins of Hayward's classic 1967 composition.

-In April 2015, Hayward was interviewed on BBC Radio 2's Johnny Walker show.
+In April 2015, Hayward was interviewed on BBC Radio 2's Johnnie Walker show.

-The Spring of 2016 saw another Hayward release from producer/director David Minasian.
+The spring of 2016 saw another Hayward release from producer/director David Minasian.
 Titled Live in Concert at the Capitol Theatre, the DVD contained a few surprises including the first live performance of "You Can Never Go Home" from the 1971 Every Good Boy Deserves Favour LP.
 Also featured was a bonus studio recording of a new song titled "The Wind of Heaven", a joint composition between Minasian and Hayward.
 Intended as the main theme for a forthcoming motion picture, the song, with an elaborate music video directed by Minasian, was released ahead of schedule on the DVD to coincide with Hayward's 2016 US solo tour.

 Hayward performed during the "On the Blue Cruise" in February 2019.
 He postponed some tour dates following the cruise "due to a medical condition that prevents me from doing extensive traveling in the next few weeks."

-In 2022, Hayward rejoined the cast of Jeff Wayne's War of the World's "life begins again" UK tour, singing the thoughts of the journalist including Forever Autumn.
+In 2022, Hayward rejoined the cast of Jeff Wayne's Musical Version of The War of the Worlds' "Life Begins Again" tour, reprising his role as the Sung Thoughts of the Journalist.